WordStar: NewStar

 Almost since its birth 4 years ago, MicroPro has had a seemingly unshakable reputation for three things: arrogant indifference to user feedback ("MicroPro's classic response to questions about WordStar was, "Call your dealer"); possession of one of the more difficult-to-use word processors on the market; and possession of the most powerful word processor available.

 By late 1984, the company admitted, according to the magazine, that WordStar's reputation for power was fading, and by early 1985, its sales had decreased for four quarters while those of Multimate and Samna increased.
-Several MicroPro employees meanwhile formed rival company NewStar.
+At some point WordStar's source code was reportedly lost and reconstructed by Peter Mierau.
+After being laid off by the company in October 1982, he and other former MicroPro employees formed rival company NewStar.
 In September 1983, it published WordStar clone NewWord, which offered several features the original lacked, such as a built-in spell checker and support for laser printers.
 Advertisements stated that "Anyone with WordStar experience won't even have to read NewWord's manuals.
 WordStar text files work with NewWord".
 Despite competition from NewStar, Microsoft Word, WordPerfect, and dozens of other companies, which typically released new versions of their software every 12 to 18 months, MicroPro did not release new versions of WordStar beyond 3.3 during 1984 and 1985, in part because Rubinstein relinquished control of the company after a January 1984 heart attack.
 His replacements canceled the promising office suite Starburst, purchased a WordStar clone, and used it as the basis of WordStar 2000, released in December 1984.
 It received poor reviews—by April 1985 PC Magazine referred to WordStar 2000 as "beleaguered"—due to not being compatible with WordStar files and other disadvantages, and by selling at the same price as WordStar 3.3 confused customers.
 Company employees were divided between WordStar and WordStar 2000 factions, and fiscal year 1985 sales declined to million.